If chicken of the woods mushrooms taste like chicken, then it only makes sense that a lobster mushroom would taste like lobster, right?

 Here are some of the health benefits of lobster mushrooms.

-- Are an excellent source of protein, and Vitamins B and D
+- They are an excellent source of protein, and Vitamins B and D

 - Contain high levels of essential minerals like Selenium, Zinc, Potassium, and Copper